Analytic vectors in continuous p-adic representations: Fr echet-Stein algebras

-In this section we recall and discuss two classes of Fr\'echet-Stein algebras namely distribution algebras and hyperenveloping algebras.
+In this section we recall and discuss two classes of Fr\'echet-Stein algebras: distribution algebras and hyperenveloping algebras.
 For a detailed account on abstract Fr\'echet-Stein algebras as well as distribution algebras as their first examples we refer to [ST5].
 For all basic theory on uniform pro-$p$ groups we refer to [DDMS].
-If not specified all indices $r$ are supposed to satisfy $r\in p^\Q$ and $p^{-1}<r<1$ and $r\notin \{p^{\frac{-1}{p^h-p^{h-1}}}, h\in\N\}$.
+Throughout this work all indices $r$ are supposed to satisfy the technical conditions $r\in p^\Q$,~$p^{-1}<r<1$ and $r\notin \{p^{\frac{-1}{p^h-p^{h-1}}}, h\in\N\}$.

-A (two-sided) $K$-Fr\'echet algebra $A$ is called {\it Fr\'echet-Stein} if there is a sequence $q_1\leq q_2 \leq...$ of algebra norms on $A$ defining its Fr\'echet topology and such that for all $m\in\N$ the completion $A_m$ of $A$ with respect to $q_m$ is a noetherian $K$-Banach algebra and a flat $A_{m+1}$-module via the natural map $A_{m+1}\rightarrow A_{m}$.
+A $K$-Fr\'echet algebra $A$ is called (two-sided) {\it Fr\'echet-Stein} if there is a sequence $q_1\leq q_2 \leq...$ of algebra norms on $A$ defining its Fr\'echet topology and such that for all $m\in\N$ the completion $A_m$ of $A$ with respect to $q_m$ is a left and right noetherian $K$-Banach algebra and a flat left and right $A_{m+1}$-module via the natural map $A_{m+1}\rightarrow A_{m}$.

 \begin{theo} {\bf (Schneider-Teitelbaum)} Given a compact locally $L$-analytic group $G$ the algebra $\Dg$ of $K$-valued locally analytic distributions on $G$ is Fr\'echet-Stein. \end{theo}